iamsudip/pysub-dl/README.md

 Actually now it only supports subscene.com to download the subtitles.

-I know there is many work to do.
 It is an early release but works well.
+So, do not forget to upgrade it frequently.

 Installation
 ------------